gyu-young-park/LCKonnect-Ingestor/README.md

 3. add scheduler code or spring batch
 4. REST API to call crawl and mapping data
 5. Split json data file by league name

+## issue

+1. failed to crawl 2022 Spring each game, because the form of game is different from current